Ali Moghtaderi, George Washington University, and Avi Dor, George Washington University and NBER

 Immunization can cause moral hazard by reducing the cost of risky behaviors.
 In this study, Moghtaderi and Dor examine the effect of HPV vaccination for cervical cancer on participation in the Pap test, which is a diagnostic screening test to detect potentially precancerous and cancerous process.
 It is strongly recommended for women between 21-65 years old even after taking the HPV vaccine.
 A reduction in willingness to have a Pap test as a result of HPV vaccination would signal the need for public health intervention.
 The HPV vaccination is recommended for women age eleven to twelve for regular vaccination or for women up to age 26 not vaccinated previously.
 The researchers present evidence that probability of vaccination changes around this threshold.
 They identify the effect of vaccination using a fuzzy regression discontinuity design, centered on the recommended vaccination threshold age.
 The results show no evidence of ex ante moral hazard in the short-run.
 Sensitivity analyses using alternative specifications, subsamples, and bandwidths are in general agreement.
 The estimates show that women who have been vaccinated are actually more likely to have a Pap test in the short-run, possibly due to increased awareness of its benefits.

-John Cawley, Cornell University and NBER; Euna Han, Yonsei University; Jiyoon Kim, University of Michigan; and Edward C. Norton, University of Michigan and NBER
+John Cawley, Cornell University and NBER; Euna Han, Yonsei University; Jiyoon Kim, the University of Michigan; and Edward C. Norton, the University of Michigan and NBER

 Estimating peer effects is notoriously difficult because of the reflection problem and the endogeneity of peer group formation.
 Cawley, Han, Kim, and Norton test for peer effects in obesity in a novel way that addresses these challenges.
 They address the reflection problem by using the alter's genetic risk score for obesity, which is a significant predictor of obesity, is determined prior to birth, and cannot be affected by the behavior of others.
 They address the endogeneity of peer group formation by examining peers who are not chosen: full siblings.
 Using data from the National Longitudinal Survey of Adolescent Health, the researchers find evidence of positive peer effects in weight and obesity; having a sibling with a high genetic predisposition raises one's risk of obesity, even controlling for one's own genetic predisposition to obesity.
 Implications of the findings include that peer effects may be an explanation for continued worldwide increases in weight, and that, because of social multipliers, the cost-effectiveness of obesity treatment and prevention programs may have been underestimated.